fgm/beanstalkd/README.txt

   'ttr' => 60, // Seconds a job can be reserved for 'release_delay' => 0 // Seconds to delay a job
-  'priority' => 1024, // Sets the priority of the job );
+  'priority' => 1024, // Sets the priority of the job 'delay' => 0, // Set the default delay for a queue );

 Overall queue defaults can be set like so.